VariableVic/medusa-ai-importer/README.md

 ## Getting Started

 1. Clone repo and install dependencies.
 2. In your `.env` file, add an `OPENAI_API_KEY` environment variable containing your API key, and link your database:

 ```
 OPENAI_API_KEY=<YOUR OPENAI API KEY>
 DATABASE_URL=<YOUR MEDUSA DB URL>
 ```

 3. Start your dev server and log into the admin.
-Open any order details page and the widget will appear on the bottom of the page!
+You'll find the importer on the settings page under 'extensions'!